There are no extremal eutactic stars other than root systems: A proof of Theorem

 It follows that $\vartheta_\mathbf{s}^*(\tau,\mathfrak{z})=0$ if

 From the shape of the zeros of $\vartheta_\mathbf{s}^*$ described above, we conclude that $2(x,y)/(x,x)$ is integral. \end{proof}

-\textbf{Acknowledgements} The author is supported by the Institute for Basic Science (IBS-R003-D1).
-The author thanks Nils Skoruppa for valuable discussions and for helpful comments on an earlier version of this paper.
+\textbf{Acknowledgements} The author thanks Nils Skoruppa for valuable discussions and for helpful comments on an earlier version of this paper.
+The author also thanks the two referees for their useful suggestions.

 \bibliofont